-- 10. ICANN should publish and maintain a publicly accessible list of all accredited P/P service providers, with all appropriate contact information.
-Registrars should provide a web link to P/P services run by them or their Affiliates, and P/P service providers should declare their Affiliation with a registrar (if any) as a requirement of the accreditation program13. - 11.
-A "designated" rather than a "dedicated" point of contact will be sufficient for abuse reporting purposes, since the primary concern is to have one contact point that third parties can go to and expect a response from.
+10. ICANN should publish and maintain a publicly accessible list of all accredited P/P service providers, with all appropriate contact information.
+Registrars should be advised to provide a web link to P/P services run by them or their Affiliates as a best practice.
+P/P service providers should declare their Affiliation with a registrar (if any) as a requirement of the accreditation program.

-12 The WG recognizes that implementation of these recommendations may involve the development of new procedures.
+&lt;sup>18 The WG recognizes that implementation of these recommendations may involve the development of new procedures.